-The bridge dominates the yellow color to give it a visual identity.
+The bridge dominates the yellow colour to give it a visual identity.
 The bridge runs across roads and railways, but also through a building.
 On the roof of this building is the largest urban farm in Europe with fruits, vegetables, and medicinal herbs.
 The name of this project is Dakakker (find out more information here).
-This project is one of the few public projects that connect this bridge.
-On the one part under the bridge, there is a Park Pompenburg which is mainly used for recreation and relaxation (find out more information here).
+This project is also one of the few public projects that connect this bridge.
+Also under one part of the bridge is Pompenburg Park.
+The surrounding scenery provides space for urban recreation, such as lawns, sports fields or just an outdoor cooling spot.
+Find out more information here.
 In this park dominates the circular square with scattered letters on the floor.

 Only a few years after the bridge has been completed, repairs are already needed.
 The biggest problems are peeling paint, graffiti, and rubbish.
 However, this bridge is a tourist attraction in Rotterdam.
 Almost every day I see tourists coming here just for photography.
 Also, Rotterdam has a lot of interesting smaller projects like The Elastic Perspective.
 Find more information on the Rotterdam travel guide.